 There are Two Sides to Every Relationship Story

-Keep in mind that when someone is venting to you about a co-worker, spouse, lover, or friend they are coming from of a place of anger and hurt.
-Under these conditions, it is very difficult for them to be realistic and practical.
-The best way to help them, aside from listening, is to not choose sides too quickly, and not to further the animosity, anger, and pain into more of a frenzy than it requires.
-Also, it is important to keep in mind that as days pass, and your friends feelings are repaired and the relationship problem is solved, anything that you said negative in the heat of the moment can and will be used against you.
-Your friend will remember what you said about their boyfriend, girlfriend, or spouse and in the back of their mind; they will feel resentful that you feel that way about someone they care about.
-Truth is, speaking too soon and judging to quickly when you only have half the story is a double edged sword that will always come back to bite you.
+Keep in mind that when someone is venting to you about a co-worker, spouse, lover, or friend, they are coming from a place of anger and hurt.
+Under these conditions, it’s difficult for them to be realistic and practical.
+The best way to help them, aside from listening, is to avoid choosing sides too quickly, and not to fan the flames of animosity, anger, and pain more than necessary.
+It’s also important to remember that as days pass, and your friend’s feelings are repaired and the relationship problem is solved, anything negative you said in the heat of the moment can—and will—be used against you.
+Your friend will remember what you said about their boyfriend, girlfriend, or spouse, and in the back of their mind, they may feel resentful that you hold those opinions about someone they care about.

 Share: